 Requirement for fast, on-demand resourcing

-The need for translators to adapt to MT
+The need for translators to adapt to machine translation

-Translators in the past have been resistant to MT, but we are now seeing a shift in their feelings—the evolution and improvement of MT and the shift toward Neural MT make resources more willing to collaborate with a machine.
+Translators in the past have been resistant to machine translation (MT), but we are now seeing a shift in their mindset—the evolution and improvement of MT and the shift toward Neural MT make resources more willing to collaborate with a machine.
 A new generation of translators sees machine translation as a tool that can help them speed up and improve their work, and they are ready to work with raw MT output instead of translating from scratch.

 A ‘direct to translator’ approach

 As discussed above, clients these days want to know all about the resources that work for them.
-But they are wanting direct access to those translators and resources as well.
+But they want direct access to those linguists as well.

 A data-driven approach to enable decision-making

 Thriving businesses demand a solid data-driven approach.
-Clients want to see trends across languages, content types, error typologies, time periods, etc. A variety of data needs to be collected and analyzed to detect trends and patterns that cause problems in quality levels, resourcing requirements and schedules.
-Over time, the data and the decisions made from it enable more streamlined program management, and enterprises can more confidently drive their business in the right direction.
+Clients want to see trends across languages, content types, error typologies, time periods and more.
+A variety of data needs to be collected and analyzed to detect trends and patterns that cause problems in quality levels, resourcing requirements and schedules.
+Over time, the data and the decisions that stem from supply chain strategies can enable more streamlined program management, and enterprises can more confidently drive their business in the right direction.

 No looking back